vivaria/edisonrul.ing/docs/source/cards/p/psychic-path.md

 ### Card Rulings

-●Paying 800 Life Points is a cost to activate “Psychic Path.”
+*   Paying 800 Life Points is a cost to activate “Psychic Path.”
 The effect targets up to 2 monsters.
 If 1 of the 2 targets is no longer eligible, you still add the other to your hand.